+How did you get into advertising?
 I quite liked some of the ads I used to see on TV.
 Erickson’s One Black Coffee please and the Fevicol TVCs were noteworthy ones.
 My father knew someone at TBWA Delhi, which is how I did my first two months as a summer trainee there.
 I loved the vibe of an agency – it was young, just like college.
 After graduation, I applied to IIMC for a course in advertising, but didn’t make it.
 So I was at home doing nothing, when a friend of mine at Lintas Delhi (who would call me up sometimes to share her angst of being a planner) wanted to know if I could find someone to work with her on tallying some 20,000-30,000 questionnaires.
 The presentation was due in a couple of days, she said.
 I offered to help as a trainee.
 My training was supposed to be for four days, but it’s been more than nine years since at Lintas.

 Any vivid memories of your initial days in advertising?

 The fellow bunch of trainees I started off with, were the most interesting part of my life in advertising.
 I can't stop smiling when I think of them.
 We were young, just out of college, proud to be earning early in life.
 We taught ourselves to hold the cigarette stylishly, criticised ads we saw in the papers, convinced, that we could do them so much better.
 And we genuinely believed that if we all quit at the same time, the agency would shut down.
 (Laughs) Rejected drafts were pure heart burn – it was like your girlfriend saying 'no' to you.
 But it was part of the passion for our job.
 I’m really passionate about the work we do.